Enclavet/awsdatatransfermap/README.md

 # AWS Data Transfer Map

 ## Description
 HTML5 application that shows data transfer costs on AWS visually on a map.
 The application allows for changing the region and country (for edge pricing).
+The original map comes from https://github.com/open-guides/og-aws.

 ## Public Hosted application
 https://awscostmap.s3.amazonaws.com/index.html